MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_solution_plan_designer.md

 ---
 lab:
   title: 'Lab 1: Create a solution with Plan Designer' learning path: 'Learning Path: Describe the business value of Microsoft Power Platform'
   module: 'Module 2: Describe the business value of extending business solutions by using Microsoft Power Platform'
+  description: In this exercise, learners will be using Plan designer to build a complete targeted business solution that can include apps, workflows, agents and more.
+Copilot will guide you through the entire process of creating the solution.
+  duration: 5 minutes
+  level: 100
+  islab: true
 ---

 # Practice Lab 1 - Create a solution with Plan Designer